karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

 * Test, observe, and iterate - AI integration is not a one-time setup but a living process.

 By combining Spring AI, careful tool definitions, and disciplined validation, teams can extend legacy systems with intelligent interfaces while maintaining technical and business stability.

+## 8. We Are Here to Help

+Integrating AI into existing software ecosystems requires more than technical know-how.
+It takes experience in balancing architecture, maintainability, and business goals.
+At **Karakun**, we help organizations analyze their current solutions and design the best way to integrate AI - whether that means lightweight retrofitting, full-stack modernization, or targeted use of AI capabilities.

+If you are exploring how to bring intelligent features into your existing systems, reach out to us.
+Together we can identify where AI delivers real value without disrupting what already works.